Lilineko/MPS_DMRG_Julia/README.md

-The DMRG code I wrote during the visit to Delft University of Technology, Delft, Netherlands (12-23.02.2023).
+The DMRG code I wrote for learning purposes while visiting Delft University of Technology, Delft, Netherlands (Feb 12-23, 2023).
+It includes the 2-site infinite DMRG algorithm on top of a minimalist version of [MatrixProductStates.jl](https://github.com/MasonProtter/MatrixProductStates.jl).